 Do you have any additional tips or advice for engaged couples?

 Don’t settle for anything.
 Yes, you may have to make some slight changes, but if there is a dream you have for your wedding day, there are always other options and it never hurts to continue to look around until you find exactly what YOU want.
 Never let someone else make your wedding day choices for you, this is for you and your fiancé to start the beginning of your life as husband and wife.

 Also, from personal experience, I would suggest when looking for a venue it is beneficial to find one that includes post wedding clean-up in the package.
 It is not a deal breaker, but be aware that if you don’t have that, at the end of the night your family will be responsible to clean everything up.

 Well, do you feel a little more equipped to start making decisions regarding your wedding floral?
 We sure hope so!
 To see more of Emily’s beautiful work head over to her Instagram or Facebook pages and scroll away!
 Still have more questions or want to get a quote?
-Click the email or message button at the top of her social media pages to get in touch.
+Click the email or message button at the top of her social media pages to get in touch or head over to her website.
 Floral pictures are some of my favorite to feature and some of my favorite to look back on from my own wedding, so make sure you find the florist who will not only meet your expectations but exceed them!

 If you found this article helpful and want to learn more about what I can do to help make sure you have the vendor dream team for your wedding, head on over to the services page for packages and pricing information.
 If you have any questions, please contact me or leave a comment below!